 Best Pet Insurance Companies

-Here are the 10 best pet insurance plans for 2020:
+Here are the 11 best pet insurance companies of 2020:

 Nationwide also offers bird and other exotic animal insurance such as chameleons, snakes, rats, and even mice.

 - New chronic condition coverage at no extra fee

 - Flexible plans and reimbursements

 Embrace Pet Insurance offers three types of dog and cat insurance plans.
 You can choose:

 - Illness and Accident: Protects you from unexpected expenses.

 - Wellness Rewards: Pays for routine check-ups and vaccines.

 - Total Care: A comprehensive coverage plan combining accident and wellness coverage.